-Roma/Gypsies of Finland belong to the eastern Kale group and settled at the end of the sixteenth century.
-Numbering about 10,000, they live mostly in urban areas (source: National Minorities of Finland).
-Although some of Finland’s Roma/ Gypsies still speak their Kale dialect, most speak Finnish.
+Roma in Finland belong to the eastern Kale group and settled at the end of the sixteenth century.
+Numbering about 11,000 they live mostly in urban areas.
+Although some of Finland’s Roma still speak their Kale dialect of Romani, most speak Finnish.

-Roma first settled in the then Kingdom of Sweden-Finland in the early sixteenth century.
-In the seventeenth century, the Roma were told to relocate to the eastern part of the realm, which now forms Finland.
-At the end of the eighteenth century and the beginning of the nineteenth, the official policy was to assimilate the Roma into the Finnish population.
+Roma first settled in what was then the Kingdom of Sweden-Finland in the early sixteenth century.
+In the seventeenth century, Roma were forced to relocate to the eastern part of the realm, which now forms Finland.
+At the end of the eighteenth century and the beginning of the nineteenth, the official policy was to assimilate Roma into the Finnish population.
 Roma children were frequently separated from their parents and the Kale language was banned.
-But since the 1960s, the goal has been to integrate the Roma into Finnish society whilst still respecting their wish to maintain a distinct identity.
-In 1995, an amendment to the 1919 Constitution guaranteed the Roma, along with the Sami and other minorities, the right to retain and develop their own language and culture.
+But since the 1960s, the goal has been to integrate Roma into Finnish society whilst still respecting their wish to maintain a distinct identity.
+In 1995, an amendment to the 1919 Constitution guaranteed the Roma, along with Sámi and other minorities, the right to retain and develop their own language and culture.
 Accordingly, the Kale language in Finland now has the status of a non-territorial minority language and Finland’s Roma community is recognized as a national minority under the European Framework Convention for the Protection of National Minorities.